tjcchen/webpack-core/README.md

 By doing so, webpack plugins build connections with Tapable, both Compiler and Compilation inherit from Tapable.

 Note: For more information about Tapable module, please also refer to [Tapable](https://github.com/webpack/tapable).

-## Webpack Build Process
-The whole build process of webpack contains several important hooks, which are mostly declared in Compiler.js and Compilation.js.
-These hooks control crucial time slots of the building lifecycle.
-Basically, they can be divided into three stages.
-- Preparation Stage:

-Webpack utilizes `hooks.entryOption` hook, which is declared in `Compiler.js` and invoked in `WebpackOptionsApply.js`, to convert config options to webpack built-in plugins, and register all of these plugins to compiler object.

-- Build Process Stage:

-There are many import hooks take effect at this stage, including `hooks.run`(in Compiler.js), `hooks.make`(in Compiler), `hooks.beforeResolve`(in NormalModuleFactory and ContextModuleFactory), `hooks.buildModule`(in Compilation.js), `hooks.normalModuleLoader`(in Compilation.js), `hooks.program`(in Parser.js), these hooks resolve code dependencies and build modules, finally generate es5 code.

-Note: Webpack utilizes [acron](https://github.com/acornjs/acorn) to work as a parser - parsing es6 code to AST, and then transforming AST to es5 code, not [babel](https://github.com/babel/babel).

-- Optimize and Emit Files Stage:

-Webpack finally optimizes the generated chunks inside `hooks.seal`(in Compilation.js) hook, and then generate output files inside `hooks.emit`(in Compiler.js) hook.

 ## Contact
 Email: tjcchen.engineer@gmail.com